-- As it is, the fixed line subscription base is almost static across the country and hardly any investment is being put in the rural areas to increase fixed line subscriber base. - 2.2.4 It is worth examining whether India's unique and admittedly innovative model of Internet telephony unfolded in 2002 is a good role model for other countries (at similar stage of development); Let us assume that another country 'X' adopts India's model verbatim; If a subscriber from the country X calls India from an IP device, it is legal in that country but its termination may be illegal in India.
-Similarly, a call to X from India using an IP device is legal in India but its termination on PSTN in country 'X' would be illegal!
-Obviously, such a policy would be good for neither of the country. - 2.2.5 In 2002, the telecom operators (including all the 3 incumbent monopoly operators, viz.
-BSNL, MTNL & VSNL) had rushed to offer Internet telephony SOON AFTER standalone service providers started such offering. - 2.2.6 Almost two and half years have passed since 1st January 2006 and yet not a single access provider has begun offering Internet telephony with interconnection to PSTN within India despite numerous reports about its huge demand.
-Obviously, this is a classic scenario of market failure and a fitting case for the regulator to intervene by catalyzing and sustaining effective competition. - 2.2.7 Presence of multiple operators, higher volumes, higher tele-density, reduction in entry & (recurring) license fees, investment in advanced transmission (Fiber optics) & switching technology all these have helped the continuous decline since 2002 in international call tariffs from India.
-However, the decline would not have been so steep but for the proxy competition from Internet telephony, even if it was severely restricted in the way it was used and provided. - 2.2.8 Growth of Internet and particularly of broadband remains tardy for the want of simple, cost-effective killer application that can overcome the challenges related to the acquisition cost of the access device and the trinity of language, literacy & IT-savvy.
-Internet telephony sans restrictions can be that killer application for which people would be motivated to proactively obtain and use Internet & broadband and subsequently, leap forward to other innovative usages. - 2.2.9 As the Access Deficit Charge (ADC) on a per minute basis is now applicable only for incoming ILD calls and that too, has a defined sunset one needs to look at Internet telephony beyond just the context of arbitrage.

-2.2.10 Today, Internet Telephony is actually much more than just carriage of voice calls on an IP backbone and hence, while considering the issues at hand, the Authority should look beyond mere interconnection scenarios and rather, look at enhanced feature-set that state-of-the-art scenarios made possible through 'unified communications' for which Internet telephony is the bedrock.
+- 6. Presence of multiple operators, higher volumes, higher tele-density, reduction in entry & (recurring) license fees, investment in advanced transmission (Fiber optics) & switching technology - all these have helped the continuous decline since 2002 in international call tariffs from India.
+However, the decline would not have been so steep but for the proxy competition from Internet telephony, even if it was severely restricted in the way it was used and provided. - 7.
+Growth of Internet and particularly of broadband remains tardy for the want of simple, cost-effective killer application that can overcome the challenges related to the acquisition cost of the access device and the trinity of language, literacy & IT-savvy.
+Internet telephony sans restrictions can be that killer application for which people would be motivated to proactively obtain and use Internet & broadband and subsequently, leap forward to other innovative usages. - 8.
+As the Access Deficit Charge (ADC) on a per minute basis is now applicable only for incoming ILD calls and that too, has a defined sunset one needs to look at Internet telephony beyond just the point of arbitrage. - 9.
+Today, Internet Telephony is actually much more than just carriage of voice calls on an IP backbone and hence, while considering the issues at hand, the Authority should look beyond mere interconnection scenarios and rather, look at enhanced feature-set that state-of-the-art scenarios made possible through 'unified communications' for which Internet telephony is the bedrock.

-3. Regulatory Objectives
+Regulatory Objectives

-- 3.1 If one looks at the regulatory objectives in a holistic manner, the following are the key objectives: - 3.1.1 Simulating the market: catalyze competition where it does not exist - 3.1.2 Stimulating the market: spurring the growth of market and thereby motivating entrepreneurs to invest and innovate - 3.1.3 Fulfillment of Policy Objectives: World-class affordable telecom services to all the citizens of the country by leveraging the convergence as set forth in the NTP 1999 and the 20 million Broadband subscribers by 2010 as set forth in the Broadband Policy 2004. - 3.1.4 Foster sustained competition and protect consumer interest: Ensure widest choice to consumers and protect consumers from unreasonable tariffs and business practices - 3.2 By facilitating and implementing interconnection with PSTN in India for Internet telephony, all the 4 regulatory objectives mentioned at 3.1 hereinabove would be met.
+If one looks at the regulatory objectives in a holistic manner, the following are the key objectives:

+- 1. Simulating the market: catalyze competition where it does not exist - 2.
+Stimulating the market: spurring the growth of market and thereby motivating entrepreneurs to invest and innovate - 3.
+Fulfillment of Policy Objectives: World-class affordable telecom services to all the citizens of the country by leveraging the convergence as set forth in the NTP 1999 and the 20 million Broadband subscribers by 2010 as set forth in the Broadband Policy 2004. - 4.
+Foster sustained competition and protect consumer interest: Ensure widest choice to consumers and protect consumers from unreasonable tariffs and business practices

+We believe that by facilitating and implementing interconnection with PSTN in India for Internet telephony, all these would be met.